 Circumcision is a personal choice for you and your family.
 You will need to consider the benefits and risks of circumcision.
 Factors such as your culture, religion, and personal preferences may affect your decision.
 Talk with your doctor about the benefits and risks.
 He or she may be able to help you decide.
 You may want to make a decision about circumcision before your son is born.
 That way, you’ll know what to do about it while in the hospital.

 The American Academy of Family Physicians (AAFP) recommends that parents talk to their family doctor about the potential benefits and risks of circumcision when making their decision.

 The American Academy of Pediatrics (AAP) says the health benefits of circumcision outweigh the risks.
 However, the AAP does not think the benefits are great enough to recommend that all male newborns should be circumcised.

-- Circumcision may reduce the risk of certain sexually transmitted infections (STIs), but preventing STIs has more to do with a man’s sexual practices (for example, using condoms, limiting the number of sex partners) than with whether or not he is circumcised.
+- Circumcision may reduce the risk of certain sexually transmitted infections (STIs).
+Know that preventing STIs has more to do with a man’s sexual practices (for example, using condoms, limiting the number of sex partners) than with whether or not he is circumcised.

 Like any surgical procedure, circumcision does have some risks.
 However, the rate of problems after circumcision is quite low.
 Bleeding and infection in the circumcised area are the most common problems.
 Both of these can be treated by your doctor.

 After the circumcision, you may notice a small amount of blood on your baby’s diaper.
 If the bloodstain is larger than the size of a quarter, call your doctor right away.
 You should also call your doctor if:

 - Your baby doesn’t have a wet diaper within 6 to 8 hours after the circumcision.

 - Redness and swelling around the tip of the penis doesn’t go away after 3 to 5 days, or it gets worse.

 - The yellow discharge or coating on the tip of the penis doesn’t go away after 7 days.